MichTronics/JS8Call-Bot/README.md

 # JS8Call-Bot
 This program is a BOT voor JS8CALL.<br>
 You can use it to send custom commands to JS8CALL.<br>
-Also you can make QSO in telegram from out of a Telegram channel.<br>
+Also you can make QSO in telegram from out of a Telegram Channel.<br>
 The messages from JS8CALL will also be posted in Telegram Channel.<br>